mahdiyar1385/mahdiyar1385/README.md

    I know PHP, JS, programming language🙆‍♂️
    And also C#...

-do you wanna talk whit me?!👇
+do you wanna talk whit me?!👉
 Telegram: MaHdI_Bou | Email: mahdiyar.php@gmail.com
 <!---
 mahdiyar1385/mahdiyar1385 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.